• Skip to primary navigation

 Instructions

-• Preheat oven to 300F.
+• Preheat smoker to 250ºF.
 Trim excess fat from roast (leave a thin layer on top), then pat dry with a paper towel.

 • Puncture several dozen times with paring knife, going about ¼ inch deep.
 Slide slices of garlic into holes.